 Yes No N/A Page 1.
 Did you include the name(s) of the trustee and/or custodian of the traditional individual retirement account (IRA) (generally, a financial institution)?
 Yes No N/A Page 2.
 Is each IRA identification number included?
 Yes No N/A Page 3.
 If the ruling request involves Roth conversions of a married couple, is the necessary information with respect to each IRA of each party included?
 Note: as long as the parties file a joint federal Form 1040, the Service can issue one ruling covering both parties.
 Furthermore, if a joint federal income tax return has been filed for the year or years in question, the Service only requires one user fee even if each spouse had failed conversions.
 Yes No N/A Page 4.
 If there was one or more attempted conversions, are the applicable dates on which the attempted IRA conversion(s) occurred included?
 Yes No N/A Page 5.
 If the reason that a conversion failed is that the taxpayer or related taxpayers relied upon advice of a tax professional such as a CPA, or an attorney, is the name and occupation of that adviser included?
 Yes No N/A Page 6.
 Is certification that the taxpayer or taxpayers timely filed the relevant federal tax return(s) included?
 Yes No N/A Page 7.
 Is there a short statement of facts with respect to the conversion?
-For example, if the ruling request involves a conversion attempted in 1998, there should be a statement of the facts that includes a representation of why the due date(s) found in Announcement 99-57 and Announcement 99-104 were not met.
 Yes No N/A Page 8.
 If the taxpayer recharacterized his/her Roth IRA to a traditional IRA prior to submitting a request for § 9100 relief, are the date(s) of the recharacterization(s), name(s) of trustees and/or custodians, and the identification numbers of the traditional IRA(s) included?
 Yes No N/A Page 9.
 Does the request include the type of contribution (i.e., regular or conversion) and amount of the contribution being recharacterized?

-SE CTION 1.
+SECTION 1.
 WHAT IS THE PURPOSE OF THIS REVENUE PROCEDURE?

-Description of terms used in this revenue procedure 252
+Description of terms used in this revenue procedure

-Updated annually.
-252
+Updated annually 259

+CECTION A NATURE OF CHANCES TO BEY PROCESSAS AND RELATED DEVI

-CF CTION 2.
+SECTION 2.
 NATURE OF CHANGES TO REV. PROC.
-2020-5 AND RELATED REVENUE PROCEDURES
+2021-5 AND RELATED REVI

-SIL.
-AND FORMS 253
+AND FORMS

 What changes have been made to Rev. Proc.
-2020-5?
+2021-5?

 Related revenue procedures.

-Related forms that are not a request for a determination letter
+Related forms that are not a request for a determination letter 260

-Related revenue procedure expected to be published after Rev. Proc.
-2021-5.

-CF. CTION 3.
-UNDER WHAT CIRCUMSTANCES DOES EO DETERMINATIONS ISSUE
+SECTION 3.
+UNDER WHAT CIRCUMSTANCES DOES EO DETERMINATIONS ISS SHE

-SE DETERMINATION LETTERS?
-256
+DETERMINATION LETTERS?

 Matters on which EO Determinations will issue a determination letter

 Circumstances under which determination letters are not issued

 Technical advice may be requested in certain cases

 Review of determination letters

-Determination letter based solely on administrative record 258
+Determination letter based solely on administrative record

-SE CTION 4.
-WHAT ARE THE GENERAL INSTRUCTIONS FOR REQUESTING DETERMINATION LETTERS?
-259
+SECTION 4.
+WHAT ARE THE GENERAL INSTRUCTIONS FOR REQUESTING

+DETERMINATION LETTERS?

-In general 259
+In general

-Format of request.
-259
+Format of request

-Form 1023 application.
+Form 1023 application 265

 Form 1023-EZ application

 Form 1024 application.

 Form 1024-A application.

 Form 1028 application.

 Form 8940 request for miscellaneous determination

 Letter request.

 Language requirements

 Signature on request

 Power of attorney and declaration of representative.

 Penalty of perjury statement

 Applicable user fee

 Where will copies of the determination letter be sent?

-•

 Expedited processing.

 Non-acceptance for processing

-How to check on status of request.
-264
+How to check on status of request

-SE CTION 5.
-WHAT ARE THE SPECIFIC PROCEDURES FOR REQUESTING A DETERMINATION
+SECTION 5.
+WHAT ARE THE SPECIFIC PROCEDURES FOR REQUESTING A DE TERMINATION

 LETTER BY LETTER?
-264

-In general 264
+In general

-Certain information required
+Certain information required.

 Statement of facts

 Documents.

 Analysis of material facts

 Same or similar issue previously submitted or currently pending

 Statement of authorities.
-265